Let's begin by defining what performance testing is, why it is carried out, and what types of performance tests exist.

 Next, we move on to identifying the backend operations on the client’s platform.
 How can we identify these operations?
 By following the paths indicated by the business.
 To do this, we’ll use the user interface (UI) while running the developer console.

-For this article, I’ve created a simple application that allows users to conduct their own performance tests.
+For this article, I’ve created a simple application that allows you to conduct your own performance tests.

 Backend Operation Identification: